 This statistic shows the American customer satisfaction index scores of Starbucks in the United States from 2006 to 2015.
 Starbucks had an ACSI score of 74 in 2015.

-The Starbucks Corporation is a coffeehouse chain based in Seattle, it operates more than 18,000 stores worldwide (as of September 30, 2012).
+The Starbucks Corporation is a coffeehouse chain based in Seattle which operates more than 21 thousand stores worldwide (as of 2014).
 Just over 50 percent (around 9,400) of all Starbucks stores were company-operated stores, from which Starbucks generates around 79 percent of its revenue.
 Around 8,600 stores are licensed stores.
 Starbucks, which became a publicly traded company on June 26, 1992, generated around 13.3 billion U.S. dollars in revenue in the 2012 fiscal year.

 In its company-operated stores Starbucks generates 75 percent of revenue from the sale of beverages, 19 percent from food sales and 4 percent from the sale of packaged and single serve coffees.
 Another two percent of retail sales are attributable to coffee-making equipment and other merchandise.

 The United States is Starbucks’ biggest and most important market.
 In 2012, revenues from Starbucks Americas segment amounted to more than 9.9 billion U.S. dollars.
 The Americas segment comprises almost 13,000 stores in the U.S., Canada, Mexico, Puerto Rico, Brazil Chile and other American countries with around 86 percent of those stores located in the United States.
 Of the 160,000 people Starbucks employs worldwide around 120,000 work at Starbucks in the United States.